That-Dev-Girl-Sites/jhalabi.com/book/index.md

 </div>

 <p class="book-page-about-intro">
   An endearing new picture book lovingly shares a unique story of a mother with a dream of having a child who makes her wish come true by having a baby on her own.
-Tenderly written with beautiful painterly illustrations, <i>Sweet Little You</i> is a loving and unique story about a different path to becoming a family.
+Tenderly written with beautiful painterly illustrations by <a href="https://www.lisawee12.com/">Lisa Wee</a>, <i>Sweet Little You</i> is a loving and unique story about a different path to becoming a family.
 </p>

 <div markdown="1" class="book-page-about-more">